 Even though it’s a good time for construction, major hurdles still lie ahead.
 How residential construction companies adequately adopt tech to respond and plan around obstacles will determine the success of their business over the next decade and beyond.

-So, what are the biggest challenges facing today’s builders?
+So, what are the top construction problems facing today’s builders?
 Check it out.

 Housing is the hottest commodity of 2021 – and here’s the proof.